 Even before the COVID-19 pandemic, some states passed laws and issued regulations allowing remote online notarization (RON) so that notaries could acknowledge documents without in-person meetings.
 Early adopters included Florida, Kentucky, Michigan, Minnesota, Montana, Nevada, Ohio, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.

 Now, in response to the coronavirus crisis, many other states have fast-tracked laws to permit this process, and the federal government is considering a national law.
-A handful of states—so far including New York, New Hampshire, Connecticut, and Iowa—have temporarily authorized online notarization because of the pandemic.
+Many states have temporarily authorized online notarization because of the pandemic.
+But before relying on these laws, which were enacted as emergency measures, you'll want to make sure they have not expired.

 For a regularly updated map showing states that are allowing RON, see the website of the Mortgage Bankers Association.
 To get details on where your state stands and how to use online notarization, consult a local mortgage professional or estate planning lawyer or contact your secretary of state’s office, which is in charge of regulating notaries in most states.